vyadh/teamcity-deployment-dashboard/README.md

 property defined in the agent configuration could be used rather than specifically as part of the build.
 Since the build inherits these variables, the deployment dashboard will work as normal.
 This allows leveraging agent requirements to indicate the environment.

+Note that the deployments for each environment still currently have to be in separate build configurations and so this scenario will need to used via agent requirements.
+Ideally this scenario would be more fully supported, but the plugin only gets the last build for any build configuration for efficiency reasons as we cannot query the entire build history to find deployments for each environment.
+It may be we can use a slower approach via configuration for those that need it.

 Scaling to Multiple Teams with the Project Hierarchy